 Like all good things in life, the cycle continues and there you go, free exposure and millennial-certified promotions.

-All these are fairly straight forward but how can a non-vegetarian restaurant turn into a meat-free, nutritious eatery overnight?
-Good news!
-There’s a way to satisfy your hungry, health-conscious millennials without a costly transformation - The Feast Day of Healthfulness!
-Essentially this would be a day for your restaurant to showcase a healthy philosophy, but also a perfect day to test out whether adding more greens to your menu will add more green bills to your bank account.
+There’s a way to satisfy your hungry and health-conscious millennials without a costly transformation–The Feast Day of Healthfulness!
+Essentially this would be a day for your restaurant to showcase a healthy philosophy, but also a perfect day to test out whether adding more greens to your menu will add more bills to your bank account.
 If it’s a flop, no harm no foul.
 On the other hand, if it turns out to be a hidden goldmine (like these restaurants, perhaps it’s time to consider a healthy revamp.

 Ideally, the ingredients should be quite literally ‘handpicked’, meaning that they should be natural and organic.
-Millennials are all about the freshly picked, raw ingredients rather than a michelin-esque a la carte, so don’t worry about putting together a whole new menu and put your focus into looking for organically grown local produce.
+Millennials are all about the freshly picked, raw ingredients so put your focus into looking for organically grown local produce.
 Remember less is more.

-An interesting fact that you probably don’t know is that people tend to eat more if the food matches the color of tablewares and eat less if the colors contrast.
+An interesting fact that you probably don’t know is that people tend to eat more if the food matches the color of tableware and eat less if the colors contrast.
 If your restaurant closet lacks some essential earthy tones, why not consider using biodegradable plates and bowls.
-Not only do they come in various colours but they are also environmental friendly!
+Not only do they come in various colors but they are also environmentally friendly!

 Lighting plays an important role in setting the right mood for your customers.
-If you want to lure your meat eaters into eating healthier, first you must turn the lights up.
-Studies showed that diners are more likely to order healthy food in a well-lit restaurant.
-On the contrary, those who dined in dimly lit rooms tend to order dishes with more calories.
-Besides, what’s the point of hosting a special day if it’s too dark to take a nice shot of the food ;)
+If you want to lure your meat-eaters into eating healthier, first you must turn the lights up.
+Studies show that diners are more likely to order healthy food in a well-lit restaurant.
+On the contrary, those who dine in dimly lit rooms tend to order dishes with more calories.
+Besides, what’s the point of hosting a special day if it’s too dark to take a nice shot of the food?